b100guc/text-to-from-binary/README.md

 # text-to-from-binary
+Easy to use. user friendly UI.
+Text to/from Binary Converter

-feel free to use code.
+!!<feel free to use code.>!!